Fun Dental Facts-I

 2. Teeth start forming way before birth.
-To be more specific, foundation of teeth are laid during the foetal stage.
+To be more specific, the foundation of teeth is laid during the fetal stage.

 3. Despite the fact that teeth start forming long before birth, they don’t really show up until the baby is born and attains the age of about 6 months.

-4. The tooth enamel is hardest known substance in entire human body.
+4. The tooth enamel is the hardest known substance in the entire human body.

-6. On an average, a person spends around 38 days in his/her entire lifetime for brushing teeth.
+6. On average, a person spends around 38 days in his/her entire lifetime for brushing teeth.

 7. Only one-third of the teeth can be seen.
 The remaining two-third is hidden inside the gums.

-8. Several diseases have connection to oral health such as diabetes, osteoporosis and heart disease.
+8. Several diseases have a connection to oral health such as diabetes, osteoporosis, and heart disease.

 9. Just like fingerprints, teeth are also unique to every human being.
 No two humans will have identical teeth.